Where the Frame Carry Came From

 It is strongmen like Inch and Shaw that have set the gold standard of what can be achieved especially with that incredible super-human like grip strength.
 Because of this amazing grip Strength, things such as the Axle Press and in this case, The Frame Carry were born.
 Testing these strongmen and their incredible endurance and grip strength throughout these spectacular challenging events.

 The frame carry is a test of speed, grip and, of course, strength.
 The height of the frame handles can vary, but the competitor begins by performing a side-handled deadlift to get the frame off the ground.
 The strongman must then cover a distance as fast as possible or continue going for a maximum distance, depending on the rules of the event.

-With the weight of the frame going up to and beyond 400kg it can be difficult to lift the frame off the floor, let alone move with it.
+With the weight of the frame going up to around and beyond 400kg, it can be difficult to lift the frame off the floor, let alone move with it.
 But despite this it is usually the grip aspect of the event that most competitors struggle with.
-A typical strongman competition can involve a multitude of events that push grip strength to the limit.
-By the time the frame carry comes around competitors often have torn callouses and bandaged hands – making holding onto the frame an impossible ask.
+A typical strongman competition can involve a multitude of events that push grip strength to the absolute limit.
+By the time the frame carry comes around, competitors often have torn callouses and bandaged their hands, making holding onto the frame an impossible task.

 Training for The Frame Carry: Training for The Frame Carry takes a lot of muscular strength, determination, endurance and most of all an incredible amount of grip strength!
 When training for an event such as The Frame Carry, it is hard to replicate the action of the exercise unless you have a steel frame with some handles to hold, along with a point in which to add weight onto the frame.
 Many people travel to strongman gyms to use this type of equipment, while others simply weld together a metal frame to replicate the equipment that is used within The Frame Carry.
 Either way, as long as you can get the bars at your sides to hold onto along with some serious weight, then you can practice this event almost anywhere.